Addressing COVID-19 Head On

 First, we hope you and your loved ones are safe.

 On our end, we moved staff off-site, and set up remote operations.

-2 In that same spirit, if you can get on the same page about anything relating the children, stick with it, tweaking it by agreement when the situation shifts.
+2. In that same spirit, if you can get on the same page about anything relating to the children, stick with it, and tweak it by agreement when the situation shifts.
 We have found that some of the most contentious cases have become less so, because the parents realized this is not the time for drama, and pulled together, after years of pulling apart.
-That’s great for them and the kids, and obviates ’emergency’ hearings.
+That’s great for them and the kids and obviates ’emergency’ hearings.

 3. Remember that the equation now involves others.
 If one parent is keeping the kids out of contact with the outside world, and the other parent has to go to work in a high-risk environment (for instance a hospital), regular visitation will destroy the safety that the efforts of the other parent has put in place.
 One parent may have live-in elders, and they are not irrelevant to the equation.
 Cookie-cutter answers are not likely to solve these problems, but as suggested above, there has never been a better time to put aside differences and work collaboratively toward something that works for the entire family, however complicated that family structure has become.

 We are here, and have been dealing with emergency matters nearly daily since March 19, 2020.
 Our step one, however, is to try to deescalate the crises.
 If you need help, reach out.
 SCHEDULE YOUR CONSULTATION

 TJC • ESQ is now a part of Burns & Levinson, one of the largest and most respected family law firms in the nation.
 Learn more.